 8) Save or Post your work.

 Hope you’ve enjoyed this discussion on the typeface vs font issue.
-Check out this article on combining typefaces if you want to learn more about typography in design.
+Be sure to check out the Picsart font generator to explore even further.

 Picsart is a full ecosystem of free-to-use content, powerful tools, and creator inspiration.
 With a billion downloads and more than 150 million monthly active creators, Picsart is the world’s largest creative platform.
 Picsart has collaborated with major artists and brands like BLACKPINK, Taylor Swift, the Jonas Brothers, Lizzo, Ariana Grande, Jennifer Lopez, One Direction, Sanrio: Hello Kitty, Warner Bros.
 Entertainment, iHeartMedia, Condé Nast, and more.
 Download the app or start editing on web today to enhance your photos and videos with thousands of quick and easy editing tools, trendy filters, fun stickers, and brilliant backgrounds.
 Unleash your creativity and upgrade to Gold for premium perks!